BCP

 According to the National Sexual Violence Resource Center, up to 90 percent of college sexual assault cases go unreported.
 Educational entities are responsible for taking action against abusers and fairly representing victims that reach out.
 Campus failure to ensure the safety of students, investigate the situation thoroughly, or reprimand the perpetrator, further enables such situations of injustice and violates the law.

 You do NOT have to remain quiet.
 You do NOT have to be afraid.
-The sexual assault attorneys of Hach & Rose, LLP understand exactly what it takes to obtain legal recovery against the individuals and institutions that have harmed you.
+The sexual assault attorneys of Hach Rose Schirripa & Cheverie LLP understand exactly what it takes to obtain legal recovery against the individuals and institutions that have harmed you.

 You are NOT alone.
 We will be with you every step of the way until you obtain the justice you deserve.